 Earth Day has been celebrated on April 22nd since 1970.
 Today, it’s a global event recognized by more than 190 countries.
 It’s a day devoted to connecting with nature, and teaching people how to care about the future of our planet and our environment, and it’s the perfect thing to get your kids involved in.

 Don’t worry, I’m not suggesting you throw a party complete with cupcakes and blue and green decorations (but hey, that could be fun!).
-Nope, instead I think there’s a lot of other fun ways you can mark the occasion as a family.
-For example:
+Nope, instead I think there’s a lot of other fun ways you can acknowledge Earth Day as a family.

 - Throw an impromptu street party.
 See which neighbours are going to be home and plan for an afternoon of outside fun with friends.
 Organize a friendly game of street hockey, set up a little face painting or craft table, let the kids fill water balloons and blow bubbles and bring the barbecues into the driveway for a neighbourhood feast.
 Bonus points for those who also get everyone involved in planting something; it could be a new tree, a few flowers for the front porch, and even some herbs for use in the kitchen.